This course is delivered in Kingston School of Art (the new name from September 2017).

-The Faculty of Art, Design & Architecture teaches this course.
-The Faculty has its roots in the studio-based approach of Britain's art school system (the original School of Art was founded in the 1890s).
+Kingston School of Art has its roots in the studio-based approach of Britain's art school system (the original School of Art was founded in the 1890s).

 Our industry connections mean we provide unique study opportunities, such as:

-Where is the Faculty based?
-Curating Contemporary Design MA students in the Faculty are based at the University's Knights Park campus.
+Where is Kingston School of Art based?
+Curating Contemporary Design MA students in Kingston School of Art are based at the University's Knights Park campus.
 Our well-equipped facilities offer a modern study environment so that you graduate with cutting-edge skills and knowledge.

 Where is the Design Museum based?
 The Design Museum is currently located near Tower Bridge on the River Thames in Central London.
 In 2015 it will open on a new site in Kensington.